Restrictions of mixed Hodge modules using generalized V-filtrations: Generalized V-filtrations

 This is an example of an \emph{$L$-monodromic} mixed Hodge module, i.e., one whose underlying $\cD$-module is $L$-monodromic.
 Recall that this means that every local section $m$ is annihilated by some polynomial in $L(z\de_z) = \sum_{i=1}^r a_i z_i \de_{z_i}$.
+Such modules decompose into generalized eigenspaces for the operator $L(z\de_z)$: we write